CatalinBalut/CFMM-using-fhEVM/README.md

-# Encrypted Constant Product Automated Market - fhEVM
+# Encrypted Constant Product Automated Market Maker - fhEVM

 ## note: this is a prototype